 Autoimmune AG develops when your body produces antibodies that attack healthy stomach cells by mistake.
 Antibodies are proteins that help your body recognize and fight infections.
 They normally attack harmful substances such as bacteria and viruses.
 However, antibodies in people with autoimmune AG mistakenly target the stomach cells responsible for producing acidic juices that help with digestion.

 Antibodies may also attack a substance known as intrinsic factor.
 Intrinsic factor is a protein released by stomach cells that helps absorb vitamin B-12.
 A lack of intrinsic factor can cause an illness called pernicious anemia.
 In this disease, a B-12 deficiency makes it difficult or impossible for your body to make enough healthy red blood cells.

 You’re more likely to develop AG if you have an H. pylori infection.
 This type of infection is fairly common around the world.
 It is more prevalent in areas of poverty and overcrowding.

 Autoimmune AG is quite rare, but people who have thyroid disorders or diabetes are more likely to have this condition.
 You’re also more at risk if you’re African-American or of northern European descent.

 AG is more common in people who are of Hispanic or Asian descent.

 Both AG and autoimmune AG can significantly increase your risk of stomach cancer.

 Many cases of AG go undiagnosed because there are usually no symptoms.
-However, common signs of an H. pylori infection include:
+However, if an H. pylori infection is present, common symptoms include:

 - stomach pain